-Take these first steps to jump start your job search and fall back in love with your career.
+Take these first steps to jump start your career.

 Happy New Year, everyone!
-If you’ve been reading my column over the past five weeks, you know I’ve been counting down to the New Year with tips to get your job-search strategy in place for 2013.
+If you’ve been reading my column over the past five weeks, you know I’ve been counting down to the New Year with tips to get your job-search strategy in place.

 Whether you’ve currently unemployed or you’re considering a career change, the New Year is a chance for a fresh start.
 Now’s the time to take a hard look at your career and decide where you want to go next.